Learning Center

 Certifications and training for building maintenance workers

-Workers have several options to grow their skills and advance their careers.
+Workers have several options to grow their skills and advance their careers in building maintenance.
 Training and certification programs worth considering include:

 Building systems maintenance certification

 This is a wide-ranging certification that covers plumbing, HVAC systems, water treatment, and efficient energy management.
-BOMI International awards the certification to workers who deal with building systems.
+BOMI International has certificate and credential programs for workers who deal with building systems.

 Building operator certification